llm-integration

 That’s where fine‑tuning came in.

 Fine‑tuning allows you to take a general‑purpose LLM and adapt it to a specific domain, tone, or task.
 In 2025, this process is no longer limited to massive compute clusters.
-Thanks to parameter‑efficient fine‑tuning (PEFT) methods, even small teams can build specialized models that outperform general‑purpose giants in narrow domains1.
+Thanks to parameter‑efficient fine‑tuning (PEFT) methods like LoRA1, even small teams can adapt an open‑weight model to a narrow domain — often matching or exceeding a general‑purpose model's performance on that specific task, without the compute budget that full fine‑tuning would require.

 Let’s explore how we got here — and where we’re headed next.